opengrail/opengrail.github.io/_posts/2016-09-11-expressivity-02-imperative.md

 It's simpler because there are fewer names to grok and there is no confusion between the input and the output.
 These small gains in expressivity add up.

-But this does not work in C for one simple reason: **C does not have a garbage collector**.
+Or they wouldm but this does not work in C for one simple reason: **C does not have a garbage collector**.

-If the strcpy function were to allocate the memory for the `dest` array there would be no way to clean it up so we would have a memory leak.
+If the `strcpy` function allocated memory for the `dest` array there would be no way to clean it up so we would have a memory leak.
 Not having a GC (or any form of automatic memory management) hobbles our range of expressivity by the need to allocate and free memory by hand.

-Modern GC implementations, like those on the Java Virtual Machine, are not only as fast if not faster than hand tuned solutions but also much less buggy.
+Modern GC implementations, like those on the Java Virtual Machine, are as fast if not faster than hand tuned solutions and much less prone to human error.

 # Looping in C

-Another area where imperative programming makes us work hard for our reward is iteration.
+Another area where imperative programming makes us work hard for a small reward is iteration.
 Here is a simple for loop in C

 ```c
 #include <stdio.h>